owaruuu/ai-examination-project/README.md

 -   [x] Fix date footer inside messages to have leading 0s
 -   [x] Fix bug when showing date dividers, it is showing 'yesterday' two times in a row
 -   [x] Fix the bug with 'this week' since it is just calculating 7 days difference but not if it is inside the week

+## Areas for Improvement

+-   Implement a redirect or move the messages to the home page
+-   Hide floating divider after a while
+-   Add onClick to the divider to jump to that 'date'
+-   Separate the messages into conversations if the message has 'reply_to_id: null'
--   [] Implement better queries
+-   Implement better queries
--   [] Add animation on show to 'jump to bottom button'
+-   Add animation on show to 'jump to bottom button'

 ## Author